For consumers For business

 3. How long will it last?

 Let’s work together to reduce the impact of the fashion industry by going into this year’s shopping season with a conscience—or even better, avoiding it altogether.
+Want to learn more about Black Friday and its impact?
+Read our explainer.

 Editor's note

 Feature image via Unsplash, all other images via brands mentioned.
-Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet, and animals.
+Good On You publishes the world’s most comprehensive ratings of fashion and beauty brands’ impact on people, the planet, and animals.
 Use our directory to search thousansd of rated brands.

 Ethical brand ratings.
 There’s an app for that.